 |Hunters Ridge/Collegiate Suites/Maple Ridge|

-Apartments usually include cooking facilities.
-Bathrooms are usually shared by apartment-mates.
+Apartments may be furnished or unfurnished and may include cooking facilities.
 Rent may or may not include utilities such as water and sewer or trash collection.
-Gas and/or electric services may also be a separate expense; heating and air conditioning costs can be significant during the winter and summer months.
-Students are advised to ask landlords about these extra costs before renting.
+Gas and/or electric services and telephone are usually separate expenses; these costs can be significant.

-Almost all apartments come unfurnished.
-Furniture can be acquired from secondhand stores and private "yard sales," from rental companies, or from local stores.
+Furnishings for apartments may be acquired from secondhand stores and private “yard sales,” from rental companies, or from local stores.

-Short-term apartment rentals are available through International Student House and Oakwood Worldwide:
+Short-term apartment rentals are available through STP Housing Solutions and Oakwood Worldwide:

 501 Roosevelt Blvd.